rtous/lester/USER_GUIDE.md

 ## 3. Selecting and Creating Masks

-The central panel displays the current frame.
-This is where you define masks.

 ### 3.1 Click-to-Mask (default mode)

 The central panel displays the currently selected video frame.
 If the click-to-mask radio button is selected on the left panel (it's selected by default), clicking on any area lets the user select a mask, which corresponds to a segmented region of the video.
 Two mask selection modes are available, with the default being click-to-mask.
 In this mode, a single click selects a mask, and clicking again on the same mask deselects it.
 Once a mask is created, it also appears in the right panel, where a preview shows how the final rotoscoped frame will look.
 The bottom panel contains a list of all created masks, allowing the user to edit or delete them.